The 5 best ships in World of Warships, ranked

 Availability: Promo

 Another Russian Cruiser graces our list, proving just how strong they currently are in the game.
 However, Smolensk represents an almost direct opposite to Petro.
-Being a Light Cruiser, Smolensk not only has a lower health pool — it’s got the lowest one out of all Tier X Cruisers.
-But, Smolensk is a true “glass cannon” with an offensive battery that would make all other captains cry once hit by her salvos.
+Being a Light Cruiser, Smolensk not only has a lower health pool — it’s got the lowest one out of all Tier X Cruisers — but, it’s a true “glass cannon” with an offensive battery that would make all other captains cry once hit by her salvos.
 It’s no idle boast, as it has high RoF, shell volume, ballistics, and velocity, all on a quick battery traverse speed mounting.
 Couple all of that with two quintuple torpedo racks, and you’ve got yourself a very dangerous weapon that has a chance to demolish any other ship when it gets the first hit on them.

 2. Thunderer